aghnguyen/aghnguyen.github.io/mentorship.md

-[Travis Hicks](https://www.linkedin.com/in/travis-hicks-692519123/), Developmental Psychology, Illinois State University _M.S.
+[Travis Hicks](https://www.linkedin.com/in/travis-hicks-692519123/), Developmental Psychology, Illinois State University<br>
+_M.S.
 Thesis Title:_ Children's understanding of the internet as a moderator for age-related trust tendencies